 Related Disorders

 - Schizophreniform – If symptoms associated with schizophrenia appear and have lasted for more than one month, but less than six, you’ll be diagnosed with schizophreniform.
 Most people with the condition proceed to have schizophrenia.
-Symptoms only go away for about 1/3 of people with this illness.
-You can look at schizophreniform as early schizophrenia.
+Symptoms only go away for about one-third of people.
+You can look at schizophreniform as early schizophrenia. ¹⁹

 Schizophrenia Treatment

-There are two ways in which schizophrenia is treated; medication and various forms of therapy.
+Since we don’t know the exact causes of schizophrenia, all treatment options seek to eliminate symptoms rather cure the condition.
+There are two ways in which schizophrenia is treated; medication and various forms of therapy. ²⁰

 Antipsychotic Medication

-There are a number of antipsychotic medications taken in a variety of ways, including a pill or liquid form taken daily and injections given once or twice a month.
+There are several antipsychotic medications taken in a variety of ways, including a pill or liquid form.
+These are taken daily and injections are given once or twice a month. ²¹

 There are multiple antipsychotic medications and it may take some experimenting to find out which are the best for you.
-It’s important for you to talk the matter over with your doctor in order to figure out the best medication (or medication combination) for your needs.
+It’s important to talk with your doctor to figure out the best medication (or medication combination) for your needs.

 Typical antipsychotic medications include: